Duckuk/ASS_Doki-Doki-Literature-Club-All-CGs/README.md

-# ASS_Doki-Doki-Literature-Club-All-CGs
+# A.S.S.: Doki Doki Literature Club - All CGs Ending
-Completes "Doki Doki Literature Club" with the 'good ending' in 10 minutes, give or take a few seconds
+Completes "Doki Doki Literature Club" with all CGs in 10 minutes, give or take a few seconds